Freddy’s Hair Transplant Journey – Part 1: Before Treatment

-Below his own words on why he decided to go for a hair transplant and why with Qunomedical.
+Below, are his own words on why he decided to go for a hair transplant and why he chose Qunomedical.

 “My name is Fredrick Reilly, I’m 43 years old, American, and I am of Irish and Mexican descent.
 I am a manager at a Finance/Tax Incentives firm and I paint portraits on the side.
 In addition to working, I am dedicated to fitness, looking good and staying young.
 I lift weights, cross train, practice yoga and trail run 8-12 miles on Sunday.
 For the most part, through diet and exercise, I can control how I look and feel.